Martin Luther College

 This award is given to recognize a Martin Luther College student or graduate who expresses clearly and beautifully, in image and word, a personal reflection on a WELS/CELC ministry experience overseas.

-MLC’s Cultural Engagement Center awarded Alaina $1,000, half of which she designated to the Vulnerable Children’s Foundation, which supports schools owned and operated by the Lutheran Church of Central Africa.
-This is the 16th annual Thalassa Prize awarded by MLC.
+MLC’s Cultural Engagement Center awarded Nathan $1,000, half of which he designated to the Friends Network.
+This is the 17th annual Thalassa Prize awarded by MLC.

 Purposes of the MLC Thalassa Prize